Vermont: Culture

 Vermont festivals include the Vermont Maple Festival, Festival on the Green, The Vermont Dairy Festival in Enosburg Falls, the Apple Festival (held each Columbus Day Weekend), the Marlboro Music Festival, the Guilford Country fair and the Vermont Brewers Festival.
 The Vermont Symphony Orchestra is supported by the state and performs throughout the area.

 Since 1973 the Sage City Symphony, formed by composer Louis Calabro, has performed in the Bennington area.
 In 1988, a number of Vermont-based composers including Gwyneth Walker formed the Vermont Composers Consortium, which was recognized by the governor proclaiming 2011 as The Year of the Composer.

 Burlington, Vermont's largest city, hosts the annual Vermont International Film Festival, which presents ten days in October of independent films.
 The Brattleboro-based Vermont Theatre Company presents an annual summer Shakespeare festival.
 Brattleboro also hosts the summertime Strolling of the Heifers parade which celebrates Vermont's dairy culture.
 The annual Green Mountain Film Festival is held in Montpelier.

 In the Northeast Kingdom, the Bread and Puppet Theatre holds weekly shows in Glover in a natural outdoor amphitheater.

 One of Vermont's best known musical acts is the rock band Phish, whose members met while attending school in Vermont and spent much of their early years playing at venues across the state.

-The Vermont-based House of LeMay performs several shows a year, hosts the annual "Winter is a Drag Ball," and performs for fundraisers.
+The Vermont-based House of LeMay performs several shows a year, hosts the annual "Winter is a Drag Ball", and performs for fundraisers.

 Examples of folk art found in Vermont include the Vermontasaurus in Post Mills, a community in Thetford.

 The rate of volunteerism in Vermont was eighth in the nation with 37% in 2007.
 The state stood first in New England.
 In 2011, Vermont residents were ranked as the healthiest in the country.
-Also in 2011, Vermont was ranked as the fourth most peaceful state in the United States.
-In 2011, Vermont residents were ranked as the sixth most fit/leanest in the country.
-Vermonters were the second most active citizens of state with 55.9% meeting the Centers for Disease Control and Prevention's physical activity requirements.
-Vermont was ranked as the 12th happiest state in the country.